Network Protocols: From Specification to Practice

 - Main Book: “TCP/IP Illustrated, Volume 1” by W. Richard Stevens

-What you’ll build: An SMTP client that connects to mail servers and sends emails by speaking the SMTP protocol directly: EHLO, MAIL FROM, RCPT TO, DATA, and handling responses.
+What you’ll build: An SMTP client that connects to mail servers and sends emails directly: EHLO, MAIL FROM, RCPT TO, DATA, with TLS upgrade.

 Core challenges you’ll face: